-Recently, AARP came out with an article called The New American Diet and I believe sums up what types of food to eat to lose stubborn weight and extend longevity after 50.
+Recently, AARP came out with an article called The New American Diet which I believe sums up what types of food to eat to lose stubborn weight and extend longevity after 50.
 Many of us Baby Boomers have struggled with excess weight as our bodies change and it’s not easy to lose it without resorting to diet extremes.
 Fad dieting is dangerous and causes more problems than it’s worth.
 Making simple changes in the way we approach eating for weeks makes much more sense.

 According to the article, which is based on studies of the effects of dietary and lifestyle choices and how it affects the incidences of cancer and other diseases, researchers found: